by Justin Soutar

 On January 20, 2012, under the direction of President Barack Obama, the U.S. Department of Health and Human Services announced an unprecedented new law: As of August 1, 2012, all forms of health insurance coverage provided by businesses to their employees and by not-for-profit organizations to their clients would have to include artificial contraceptives, sterilizations and abortion-inducing drugs.
-Furthermore, individual Americans would be required to purchase health insurance for themselves and for their families that includes these means and methods of population control.
 This official announcement aroused an immediate and fierce storm of protest throughout the United States.
 Catholic bishops, Protestant ministers, Jewish rabbis, hospital owners, charity CEOs, heads of colleges and universities, big and small business owners, state and federal government leaders, and ordinary American citizens all declared in no uncertain terms that they could not possibly comply with such a directive.
 The reason?
 It would force them to act in violation of their religious beliefs and moral convictions—and they were not about to blithely discard those sacrosanct tenets.

 In response to this massive wave of protest, a few weeks later on February 10, 2012 the HHS announced a “compromise” to its sweeping mandate, in which two “exemptions” were handed to religious believers.
 First, “houses of worship” (i.e. churches, synagogues, mosques, etc.) would be exempted from the new law.
 Second, religious institutions that only hire and serve members of their own faith would not be compelled to furnish certain health care items if furnishing such items violated the principles of their religion.
 However, this “compromise” did little to abate the storm of protest against the new federal contraceptive, sterilization and abortifacient law.
 The Catholic bishops objected that it failed to adequately address the serious religious liberty issues raised by the HHS mandate.
 How so?
-Well, the second exemption to the mandate is extremely narrow and very few religious organizations qualify for it.
-And neither exemption addressed the concerns of individual Americans who do not wish to purchase anti-life products.
-So this HHS “compromise” still left an overwhelming majority of religious believers legally compelled to act against their beliefs.
+Well, the second exemption to that mandate is extremely narrow and very few religious organizations qualify for it.
+Whether schools or hospitals or charities, most religious institutions in America are not exclusivist, hiring and serving only members of their own faith.
+Rather, most are—as they should be—part of the broader society, and as such they hire staff on the basis of merit and serve people on the basis of need, without discriminating on the basis of religious affiliation.
+So this HHS “compromise” still left an overwhelming majority of religious institutions legally compelled to act against their beliefs.

 Facing a barrage of more than forty lawsuits in federal courts across the nation—eleven of which had already been decided in favor of the plaintiffs at this writing—the Department of Health and Human Services held out its most recent olive branch to the American public on February 1, 2013, proposing certain “accommodations” to make its controversial healthcare mandate more palatable to the stubbornly religious masses.
-However, Catholic bishops and lawyers were soon sounding the alarm that the newly proposed HHS regulations do little if anything to allay their deep concerns about the mandate’s violation of religious freedom.
+Although initially the public wasn’t sure what to make of these complex new “accomodations,” Catholic bishops and lawyers were soon sounding the alarm that the newly proposed HHS regulations do little if anything to allay their deep concerns about the mandate’s violation of religious freedom.
 In an op-ed entitled “Making Sense of Another Ambiguous ‘Compromise,’” Archbishop Charles Chaput of Philadelphia warned that the healthcare mandate “remains unnecessary, coercive and gravely flawed.”
 On EWTN’s news program The World Over Live with Raymond Arroyo, attorney Kyle Duncan of the Becket Fund for Religious Liberty flatly dismissed the new “accommodations” as “window-dressing.”
 And Cardinal Timothy Dolan, president of the U.S. bishops’ conference, in an official statement on behalf of all the bishops, declared, “Throughout the past year, we have been assured by the Administration that we will not have to refer, pay for, or negotiate for the mandated coverage.
 We remain eager for the Administration to fulfill that pledge.”

 We’ve already discussed how the mandate affects religious institutions.
 But what about religious owners of secular for-profit businesses as well as of nonreligious charitable organizations who object that the HHS mandate violates their personal religious beliefs?
 No legal exemption from the mandate is afforded them.
 Lawyers for the Obama administration maintain that secular businesses must comply with it regardless of their owners’ personal religious objections to handing out artificial contraceptives, sterilizations and abortifacients in their healthcare plans.
 In other words, under the Obama regime it is a crime for a religious person who runs a secular business or not-for-profit organization to do so in line with his or her religious convictions if such convictions prohibit the distribution of abortion pills, contraceptive drugs and/or sterilization procedures.
 Forcing individual believers to violate their faith is as much an attack on the First Amendment as forcing entire religious institutions to do so.